 regular industry forums.

+Code Administrators will avoid disseminating unnecessary emails.

+Code Administrators will endeavour to identify which emails contain vital information which need immediate action or prioritisation against those providing general updates.

 Code Administrators will contact relevant industry trade organisations and other Code Administrators if they are likely to be impacted by a Modification.

-Websites will have good navigation.
+Websites will have good navigation and easy access to relevant information.

+Websites will have a Contacts section showing who to contact for certain queries, what their job role is and how to contact them.
 Code Administrator contact information will be readily available.

 Information will be published in a timely manner.

+Information provided should be relevant and easily interpreted.

 Meeting dates for Code Modification Workgroups and other meetings will be notified to users well in advance and meetings will be held a reasonable period of time after the Panel has agreed to the Workgroup Terms of Reference.

+Code administrators have a standardised manner in dealing with information requests.

 Principle 4: This Code of Practice will be reviewed periodically and subject to amendment by users